 Descriptor subelement.

-The Operating Class field contains an enumerated value from Annex E specifying the frequency band in which the Channel Number is valid.
+The Operating Class field contains an enumerated value from Annex E specifying a channel width or frequency segment index and width (if the indicated channel comprises non-contiguous frequency segments) as well as the frequency band in which the Channel Number is valid.

-The Channel Number field indicates the current operating channel of the AP identified by the BSSID in the
+The Channel Number field indicates a current operating channel, or a center frequency index of the frequency segment (if the indicated channel comprises non-contiguous frequency segments), of the AP identified by the BSSID in the

 AP Descriptor.